NVIDIA/spark-rapids/CONTRIBUTING.md

 Now you should be able to see Scala class members in the Explorer's Outline view and in the Breadcrumbs view at the top of the Editor with a Scala file open.

-Check Metals logs, "Run Doctor", etc if something is not working as expected.
+Check Metals logs, "Run Doctor" etc. if something is not working as expected.
 You can also verify that the Bloop build server and the Metals language server are running by executing `jps` in the Terminal window:
 ```shell script